 The concept of ecosystem includes the abiotic (or non-living) and biotic (or living) portions of an area as well as the interactions between the two.
 Matter and energy flow between the abiotic and biotic components of the ecosystem.
 Abiotic factors influencing an ecosystem include temperature, precipitation, elevation and soil type.

 Scientists divide ecosystems into terrestrial (land ecosystem) and non-terrestrial (non-land ecosystem) Ecosystems may be further classified by their geographical region and dominant plant type.
 Aquatic, marine, and wetlands constitute the non-terrestrial ecosystems, while the five major terrestrial ecosystems are desert, forest, grassland, taiga and tundra.

 The amount of rainfall is the primary abiotic determining factor of a desert ecosystem.
-They receive less than 25 centimeters (about 10 inches) of rain per year.
-Large fluctuations between day and night temperature characterize deserts.
+Deserts receive less than 25 centimeters (about 10 inches) of rain per year.
+Large fluctuations between day and night temperature characterize a desert's terrestrial environment.
 The soils contain high mineral content with little organic matter.
-The vegetation ranges from nonexistent to including large numbers of highly adapted plants.
-The Sonora Desert ecosystem contains a variety of succulents or cactus as well as trees and shrubs.
-They have adapted their leaf structures to prevent water loss.
-For instance, the Creosote shrub has a thick layer covering its leaves to prevent water loss due to transpiration.

 Sciencing Video Vault